MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/find-similar-customer-segments.md

 ---
-title: "Expand existing segments with AI | Microsoft Docs"
+title: "Find similar customers with AI | Microsoft Docs"
-description: "Find similar customer segments with artificial intelligence." ms.date: 05/18/2020 ms.service: dynamics-365-ai
+description: "Find similar customer segments with artificial intelligence." ms.date: 06/10/2020 ms.service: dynamics-365-ai
 ms.topic: "get-started-article"
 author: m-hartmann
 ms.author: mhart
-ms.reviewer: nimagen
+ms.reviewer: jimsonc
 manager: shellyha
 ---

 # Similar Customers (preview)

-*Find similar* lets you find similar customers in your customer base using artificial intelligence.
+This feature lets you find similar customers in your customer base using artificial intelligence.
 You need to have at least one segment created to use this feature.
 Expanding the criteria of an existing segment help find customers that are similar to that segment.

 > [!NOTE]
 > *Find similar* uses automated means to evaluate data and make predictions based on that data, and therefore has the capability to be used as a method of profiling, as that term is defined by the General Data Protection Regulation (“GDPR”).
 Customer’s use of this feature to process data may be subject to GDPR or other laws or regulations.
 You are responsible for ensuring that your use of Customer Insights, including predictions, complies with all applicable laws and regulations, including laws related to privacy, personal data, biometric data, data protection, and confidentiality of communications.